jungwolf/AoC2021/README.md

 [Home page](https://adventofcode.com/2021) for this year, 2021.

-Last year I used SQL for the most part.
-I'll probably do the same but take a more liberal view towards using pl/sql.
+I'll put some amount of explaination of my solution in each day's README.md file.
+Last year I used Oracle SQL for the most part.
+I'll probably do the same but take a more liberal view towards using pl/sql. **I assume you are familiar with sql to some degree.**

 | Day | Title/link to puzzle | Comment/link to my code |
 |---|---|---|